zyainfal/Joint-Holistic-and-Masked-Face-Recognition/README.md

 ------

 ## Benchmarks & Results
-All models are trained with 10% random masked faces on WebFace42M.
-The face masking tool is FMA-3D from [FaceX-Zoo](https://github.com/JDAI-CV/FaceX-Zoo).
+All models are trained on WebFace42M, where 10% faces are randomly masked by a face masking tool, FMA-3D, from [FaceX-Zoo](https://github.com/JDAI-CV/FaceX-Zoo).

 ### Holistic Benchmarks
 Models are tested on popular holistic face recognition benchmarks, including LFW, AgeDB-30, CFP-FP, CALFW, CPLFW, RFW, IJB-B, and IJB-C for holistic face verification; and on MegaFace for both holistic face identification and verification.